What is Email Segmentation?

-Email segmentation is the ability to leverage all the consumer data you collect to send specific emails to a group of people who will likely be engaged in the email’s topic.
+Email segmentation is the ability to leverage all the consumer data you collect and send specific emails to a group of people who will likely be engaged in an email’s topic.

 Most marketing campaigns are judged on click-through and open rates.
-Sending to a smaller list of users can lead to a much more efficient campaign because you’re eliminating extraneous users who would likely not be interested in the message.
-When you send irrelevant information to your subscribers, it actually does more harm than good: by not taking action it lowers the results of that email campaign.
-Those users are also much more likely to unsubscribe – or worse, report you as spam.
+Sending to a smaller list of users can lead to a much more efficient campaign.
+This is because you’re eliminating extraneous users who would likely not be interested in the message.
+When you send irrelevant information to your subscribers, it actually does more harm than good.
+When a user doesn’t take action on an email, it lowers the results of that specific campaign.
+Those users are also much more likely to unsubscribe – or worse – report you as spam.

 Segmenting your list will:

 - Boost email subscriber retention

 How KY3-TV found the value of email segmentation